brooklynrail/brooklynrail-platform/content/people/isa-guzman-1.md

   Acentos Review, The Poetry Project (Footnotes), Public Seminar, & also appears in several anthologies, such as Birds Fall Silent in the Mechanical Sea & The Breakbeat Poets Vol. 4: LatiNext.
-Her plays have been featured in the Nuyorican Poet’s Cafe Theater Festival & the Downtown Urban Arts Festival"
+Her plays have been featured in the Nuyorican Poet’s Cafe Theater Festival & the Downtown Urban Arts Festival."
 portraits:
   - media: 2022/08/isa-guzman
 instagram: isa_writes